-As in recent years: Environmental concerns strongly influence the 2020 food choice trends.
+In recent years, environmental concerns strongly influence the 2020 food choice trends and many people have come to realize the importance that an eco-friendly restaurant can have.
 Protecting our oceans and fresh water is important to consumers, and sustainable seafood is, therefore, continuing to grow in popularity.
 And there’s no reason for unnecessary guilt: There’s always sustainable options, that are both nutritious as well as delicious.

 Seafood as a Child-Friendly Cuisine